davicoo/item-tracker-app/README.md

 The application now includes basic email/password authentication powered by Supabase.
 On first load, a login form appears after the startup animation.
 Users can sign up or sign in, and the item tracker only loads once a session is active.
-See [docs/SUPABASE_AUTH_SETUP.md](docs/SUPABASE_AUTH_SETUP.md) for details on how the auth integration works and how to restrict data per user.
+Items are saved with the authenticated user's UID (stored in a `user_id` column) so each account only sees its own records.
+See [docs/SUPABASE_AUTH_SETUP.md](docs/SUPABASE_AUTH_SETUP.md) for details on how the auth integration works, how to restrict data per user, and how to update an existing Supabase project for per-user items.
+A ready-to-run SQL script is available at [docs/SUPABASE_SETUP.sql](docs/SUPABASE_SETUP.sql) to create the required table, policies, and storage buckets.

 ## License